Treatment for Drug Addiction Addictions We Treat-Positive Sobriety Institute

 - Obsessive Compulsive Disorder

-Positive Sobriety Institute’s Chicago drug rehab team of board-certified physicians, nurse practitioners, psychologists and addiction medicine clinicians evaluate each patient in order to diagnose and treat dual disorders.
+PSI’s Chicago drug rehab center’s board-certified physicians, nurse practitioners, psychologists and addiction medicine clinicians evaluate each patient in order to diagnose and treat dual disorders.
 We thoroughly understand that mental illness and addiction share many of the same symptoms, and for this reason commit ourselves to helping our recovery patients sustain and maintain sobriety and long-term care for mental health issues.

-The process for alcohol addiction treatment at Positive Sobriety Institute, one of the best drug rehab and treatment centers in Chicago, is comprehensive, tested, and highly effective.
+The process for drug addiction treatment at PSI, one of the best drug rehab centers in Illinois, is comprehensive, tested, and highly effective.
 Composed of three primary components, we are committed to providing the best standard of care to all that enter our center.

-Upon entering our facility, patients will undergo extensive psychiatric evaluation in order to establish the existence of a mental health disorder or any other condition that may require additional treatment, to garner critical information that supports a diagnosis, and to work with you and your family members to build a treatment plan that takes into account your unique needs for long-term care.
+Upon entering our Illinois drug rehab, patients will undergo extensive psychiatric evaluation in order to establish the existence of a mental health disorder or any other condition that may require additional treatment, to garner critical information that supports a diagnosis, and to work with you and your family members to build a treatment plan that takes into account your unique needs for long-term care.

 Our evaluations allow us to objectively view each patient’s case, providing a broad perspective of their drug use.
-Among drug rehab centers in Illinois, Positive Sobriety Institute stands out because our psychiatric evaluations include medication management, psychotherapy services, diagnostic evaluations, and group and couples therapy for a host of psychiatric disorders.
+Among drug rehab centers in Illinois, PSI stands out because our psychiatric evaluations include medication management, psychotherapy services, diagnostic evaluations, and group and couples therapy for a host of psychiatric disorders.

 Our intensive addiction counseling has been proven to encourage participation within recovery support groups, incorporate loved ones in the treatment process, teach problem-solving skills for long-term sobriety, and teach individuals to break the addictive cycle and establish total abstinence from drugs.
 Whether you’re receiving outpatient or inpatient drug rehab in Chicago, our facility will help you build the life you deserve.